cardcomm/cgminerLCDStats/README.md

 ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-Please check the library code modules pylcdsysinfo.py and CgminerRPCClient.py for their respective copyright and author information.
+Please check the library code module "pylcdsysinfo.py" for copyright and author information.